-Marks Description 41-50 A candidate should demonstrate under applied conditions: a very detailed knowledge and understanding of the rules as they apply to all swimming competitions; an ability to plan in fine detail and carry out prior to competition a preparation programme covering every aspect of warm up and training schedule; an ability to swim 50m using three different stokes with the correct arm, leg, breathing technique in less than the following times; Boys Girls Front Crawl 47 secs 49 secs Breast Stroke 56 secs 59 secs Back Crawl 51 secs 54 secs Butterfly 49 secs 52 secs a detailed knowledge to make accurate assessment of a situation in order to plan the correct sequence of life saving procedures; an ability to carry out very competently any land or water based rescue as required and use the an ability to carry out very competently any land or water based rescue as required and use the appropriate life support skills; an ability to analyse swimming and life saving techniques in fine detail and make informed suggestions, based on sound knowledge on how performances may be improved; an ability to plan, undertake and evaluate thoroughly a safe health-promoting exercise programme.
-A candidate should demonstrate under applied conditions: a detailed understanding of the rules as they apply to all swimming competitions; an ability to carry out without supervision a preparation programme which includes warm up and training schedule; an ability to swim 50m using three different stokes with the correct leg, arm and breathing action in less than the following times; 31-40 Boys Girls Front Crawl 50 secs 52 secs Breast Stroke 59 secs 62 secs Back Crawl 54 secs 57 secs Butterfly 52 secs 55 secs a sound knowledge to carry out the correct sequence of life saving procedures and nearly always make the correct decisions on the procedure to take; an ability to carry out a wide range of land and water based rescue skills (contact and non-contact) and life support skills; an ability to analyse in detail what he/she and others have done and make judgements on how improvements to performance can be made; an ability to plan, undertake and evaluate in considerable detail a safe health-promoting exercise programme.
+Marks Description 41-50 A candidate should demonstrate under applied conditions: a very detailed knowledge and understanding of the rules as they apply to all swimming competitions; an ability to plan in fine detail and carry out prior to competition a preparation programme covering every aspect of warm up and training schedule; an ability to swim 50m using three different stokes with the correct arm, leg, breathing technique in less than the following times; Boys Girls Front Crawl Boys Girls Front Crawl A7 secs A9 secs Breast Stroke 56 secs 59secs Back Crawl 51 secs 52 secs a detailed knowledge to make accurate assessment of a situation in order to plan the correct sequence of life saving procedures; an ability to carry out very competently any land or water based rescue as required and use the appropriate life support skills; an ability to analyse swimming and life saving techniques in fine detail and make informed suggestions, based on sound knowledge on how performances may be improved; an ability to plan, undertake and evaluate thoroughly a safe health-promoting exercise programme.
+31-40 A candidate should demonstrate under applied conditions: a detailed understanding of the rules as they apply to all swimming competitions; an ability to carry out without supervision a preparation programme which includes warm up and training schedule; an ability to swim 50m using three different stokes with the correct leg, arm and breathing action in less than the following times; Boys Girls Front Crawl 50 secs 52 secs Breast Stroke 59 secs 62 secs Back Crawl 54 secs 55 secs a sound knowledge to carry out the correct sequence of life saving procedures and nearly always make the correct decisions on the procedure to take; an ability to carry out a wide range of land and water based rescue skills (contact and noncontact) and life support skills; an ability to plan, undertake and evaluate in considerable detail a safe health-promoting exercise programme.